People with a cervix welcome the possibility to self-collect their sample for cervical cancer screening at home.

 Self-collection can potentially extend screening coverage by increasing participation rates and represents a unique opportunity for expansion to hard-to-reach populations.1,2

-More women screened means less cases of cervical cancer.1,3
+More people screened means less cases of cervical cancer.1,3

 As such, HPV testing on self-collected samples has become an integral part of the strategy to eliminate cervical cancer as a public health problem in Europe.3